โ† Back to Home

 • Internal dogfooding at Align Tech Ltd engineering team

-• Focus: Fast-growing engineering orgs (100+ engineers) experiencing Decision Amnesia pain
+• Focus: Fast-growing engineering orgs (50+ engineers) experiencing decision drift across their SDLC tools

-• Generate case studies and proof of value for enterprise sales
+• Generating case studies and proof of value for enterprise sales

 Phase 2: Cloud SaaS Launch